 Even in this post-industrial age, there are still plenty of individuals who have their own businesses.
 They create unique products, they offer valuable services, and, with the Internet, they’re often easy to find.
 There are plenty of risks, of course, but there’s also little in the way of overhead expense.
 And, because of the nature of this sort of business, owners can be flexible as they learn what customers want.
 And, for customers, there’s nothing quite like that specially designed gift basket.
 Or that perfect knitted hat-and-scarf set.
 Or that website that is exactly what you need.

 Oh, the ‘photo?
 Individual businesses need to have flexible ways for people to make payments.
 Like this Square that I use for my books.

-*NOTE: The title of this post is a line from Dave Matthews’ Warehouse.
+*NOTE: The title of this post is the title of a song by Yeah Yeah Noh.